juhoen/Switchboard/README.md

 }
 ```

-So, what to do now?
-What is the best way to convert payload into your own format?
+So, what now?
+What's the best way to convert payload into your format?
 Does this look familiar:

 ```py
 response_dict = json.loads(response.body)